 PROMOTION AND TENURE PROCEDURES

 NOTE: This section contains general guidelines, expectations, and deadlines that apply to the promotion and tenure processes at the University.
-Each college has a separate tenure and promotion policy document containing additional information about tenure and promotion criteria and procedures.
-Each of these documents appears as an appendix in this Handbook; see the appendices I, J, and K. Applicants for promotion and/or tenure should be mindful of both the general requirements, expectations, and deadlines as expressed in this section of the Handbook and the specific evaluative criteria, procedures, expectations, and other details that pertain to the promotion and tenure process as it is carried out in the faculty member’s college and as detailed in the relevant appendix.
+Each college has a separate tenure and promotion policy document containing additional information about tenure and promotion procedures.
+Each of these documents can be found on the Provost’s website.
+Each academic department will have departmental guidelines providing information about the kinds of activities that constitute appropriate achievement in each evaluation area.
+Applicants for promotion and/or tenure should be mindful of the universal criteria, general requirements, expectations, and deadlines as expressed in this section of the Handbook, as well as the specific procedures and other details that pertain to the promotion and tenure process as it is carried out in the faculty member’s college and as detailed in the relevant document on the Provost’s website.

 7.1 PROMOTION POLICY The University uses four ranks for its full-time tenured or tenure-track faculty: instructor, assistant professor, associate professor, and professor (see §3.2).
 In addition, the ranks of lecturer and senior lecturer are used for renewable term appointments (see §3.3).
 Academic rank symbolizes and rewards the individual’s performance as a teacher, scholar, and faculty member.
 Promotion to a higher rank is a decision made on an individual basis and is independent from any other contractual relationship between the individual faculty member and the University.
 The University’s promotion policy and procedures for full-time teaching faculty indicate that promotion is not automatic and is made subject to only two conditions: the performance of the individual faculty member and the needs of the University (see §4.4).